Artesians/TCL/characters/pyro/thoma.md

 {% tab title="C6" %}
 ### Burning Heart

 When a **Blazing Barrier** is obtained or refreshed, the DMG dealt by all party members' Normal, Charged, and Plunging Attacks is increased by 15% for 6s.
+* Every time Thoma's shield gets refreshed during Burst, the timer on the buff gets refreshed.
 {% endtab %}
 {% endtabs %}